stanlee321/deepface-fastapi-server/deepface_fastapi_server/README.md

 *   **Blacklist Management:** Provides CRUD endpoints to manage blacklist entries (name, reason) in an SQLite database.
 *   **Asynchronous API:** Built with FastAPI for potentially handling concurrent requests efficiently (especially I/O bound parts like downloading URLs).
 *   **Dockerized:** Includes `Dockerfile` and `docker-compose.yml` for easy setup and deployment.
+*   **Results Persistence:** Saves a copy of processed images and logs processing results (including blacklist matches) to an SQLite database.

 ## Project Structure